 Let’s satisfy the craving without the guilt, digestive maladies, and calorie explosion.
 I’m talking about Kelp Noodles.
-And before you let the kelp part throw you, I’ve put a list of facts together to dispel any qualms:
+And before you let the kelp part throw you, here’s a list of helpful facts.

 - Clear, rice-noodle like color, taste, and texture

 - Gluten and sugar free

 - Softens quickly when soaked in warm water, lemon juice and baking soda for 10 minutes

 - Loaded with minerals — magnesium, calcium, zinc, & iron

 This dish has all the aroma and flavor of the savory Thai food we love with a fraction of the calories.

 - 1 package clear Kelp noodles (like this 12 oz package)

 - 1/3 cup organic raw cashews